Modern slavery statement

 Corporate structure

 The Company is the holding company of a Group with its subsidiaries operating oil-palm plantations in Indonesia.
 The Group’s turnover derives entirely from its Indonesian plantations.
 As an agricultural business, the Group employs over 10,000 estate workers, as well as working with contractors who are responsible for the delivery of other services including planting and construction.
-In addition, the Group acquires supplies critical to its operation, including seedlings, machinery spare parts and fertiliser, from third-party suppliers.
+In addition, the Group acquires supplies critical to its operations, including seedlings, machinery spare parts and fertiliser, from third-party suppliers.
 It also purchases oil-palm fresh fruit bunches from third parties.

 The Group’s board has full oversight of all corporate policies and recognises the risk associated with modern slavery and human trafficking.
 Risks are subject to regular review along with mitigation strategies.
 The review process is the responsibility of the chief executive and is reported to the Group audit committee.
 The board acknowledges the importance of having clear and well-implemented policies and procedures to address modern slavery, given the labour-intensive nature of some of the Group’s main activities.